openSUSE/news-o-o/_posts/2010-10-06-announcing-smeegol-1-0.markdown

-  * Media playback is provided by the latest offering from the latest [Banshee Project](http://banshee.fm/), version 1.8.0.Â This provides users with the ability to purchase music directly from within the application using Amazon's MP3 store.
-The Miro Guide is also available out of the box so you can hunt for the perfect podcast.Â  Besides the latest version of Banshee, we also provide the [Community Extensions](http://banshee.fm/download/extensions/).Â These add additional functionality should you desire, like sharing music with friends over IM using Telepathy, stream music from Magnatune, discover internet radio stations with LiveRadio and a nice shuffle-by-similar and fill-by-similar modes, based on your songs' acoustic similarity using Mirage.
+  * Media playback is provided by the latest offering from the latest [Banshee Project](http://banshee.fm/), version 1.8.0.
+This provides users with the ability to purchase music directly from within the application using Amazon's MP3 store.
+The Miro Guide is also available out of the box so you can hunt for the perfect podcast.
+Besides the latest version of Banshee, we also provide the [Community Extensions](http://banshee.fm/download/extensions/).
+These add additional functionality should you desire, like sharing music with friends over IM using Telepathy, stream music from Magnatune, discover internet radio stations with LiveRadio and a nice shuffle-by-similar and fill-by-similar modes, based on your songs' acoustic similarity using Mirage.

   * A full range of social network support including Facebook, Twitter, MySpace, Flickr and Digg.